bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 44°
+- 43°
-- Mostly Clear
+- Clear
-- 55% humidity
+- 66% humidity
-- 12 mph wind
+- 11 mph wind
-- 17% cloud cover
+- 0% cloud cover
-- 37 AQI 🟩
+- 35 AQI 🟩
-- 0.41 inches of snow and 0.03 inches of rain expected in the next 48 hours
+- 0.5 inches of snow and 0.03 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>